 The patent filing describes several features and approaches, and they are worth looking over, but I want to focus upon the benefits that they say this will bring to us:

 - Identifying individual agents responsible for content can be used to influence search ratings.

-- The identity of agents can be reliably associated with content.
+- The identity of agents can be reliably associated with the content.

 - The granularity of association can be smaller than an entire web page, so agents can disassociate themselves from information appearing near the information for which the agent is responsible.

 - An agent can disclaim association with portions of content, such as advertising, that appear on the agent’s website.